Xevib/osmbot/bot/templates/inline_article.md

 {{'\U0001F4B5'}} {{data.tag['currency']}}
 {% endif %}{% if 'timezone' in data.tag -%}
 {{'\U0001F552'}}{{'\U0001F310'}} {{data.tag['timezone']}}
-{% endif %}{% if 'is_in:continent' or 'flag' or 'currency' or 'timezone' in data.tag %}
+{% endif %}{% if 'is_in:continent' in data.tag or 'flag' in data.tag or 'currency' in data.tag or 'timezone' in data.tag %}
 {% endif -%}
 {% if 'addr:full' in data.tag -%}
 {{'\U0001F4EC'}} {{data.tag['addr:full']}}